gruntwork-io/health-checker/README.md

 #### Example 2

 Run a listener on port 6000 that accepts all inbound HTTP connections for any URL.
-When the request is received, attempt to run the script.
-If exit code is zero, return `HTTP 200 OK`.
-If any other exit code, return `HTTP 504 Gateway Not Found`.
+When the request is received, attempt to open TCP connection to port 5432 and run the script with a 10 second timout.
+If TCP connection succeeds and script exit code is zero, return `HTTP 200 OK`.
+If TCP connection fails or non-zero exit code for the script, return `HTTP
+504 Gateway Not Found`.

 ```
-health-checker --listener "0.0.0.0:6000" --script /path/to/script.sh
+health-checker --listener "0.0.0.0:6000" --port 5432 --script /path/to/script.sh --script-timeout 10
 ```

 #### Example 3

 Run a listener on port 6000 that accepts all inbound HTTP connections for any URL.
-When the request is received, attempt to open TCP connection to port 8000 and run the script.
-If both succeed, return `HTTP 200 OK`.
-If either fails, return `HTTP
+When the request is received, attempt to run the configured scripts.
+If both return exit code zero, return `HTTP 200 OK`.
+If either returns non-zero exit code, return `HTTP
 504 Gateway Not Found`.

 ```
-health-checker --listener "0.0.0.0:6000" --port 8000 --script /usr/local/bin/zk-health-check.sh
+health-checker --listener "0.0.0.0:6000" --script "/usr/local/bin/exhibitor-health-check.sh --exhibitor-port 8080" --script "/usr/local/bin/zk-health-check.sh --zk-port 2191"
 ```